contao-themes-net/contao-theme-boilerplate/README.md

 # contao-theme-boilerplate
 this is a boilerplate to load themes via contao manager or composer in contao cms

+license

+pdir contao theme licence -> see LICENSE file for more informations

 ## compatible
 compatible with Contao 4.4.x